Algorithms in 4-manifold topology: An algorithm for stably classifying smooth 4-manifolds

 \begin{lemma} There exists an algorithm that \begin{itemize} \item takes as input an oriented triangulation $\mathcal{K}$ of a closed, oriented, smooth $4$-manifold $X$, and \item outputs the signature $\sigma(X)$ of the $\Z$-intersection form $\lambda_X\colon H_2(X;\Z)\times H_2(X;\Z)\to \Z$. \end{itemize} \end{lemma}

 \begin{proof} We obtain a matrix representing the intersection form of $X$ via \cref{alg:interForm}.
 Then we can use \cref{cor:alg-for-signature} to compute the signature. \end{proof}

 \begin{remark} An alternative way to compute the signature is to utilise the combinatorial formula given by Ranicki--Sullivan~\cite{RanSulSignature}.
-From $\mathcal{K}$ we can construct simplicial chain and cochain groups along with boundary and coboundary operators
+As in the proof of \cref{alg:interForm} we can construct simplicial chain and cochain groups along with boundary and coboundary operators

 where we have identified the cochain groups with the chain groups using the choice of orientation of the simplices.
 Ranicki--Sullivan then define another combinatorial operator $\varphi\colon C_i\to C_{4-i}$ such that we can form a matrix operator